TaktikalPublic/docs/website/docs/add-fill-and-sign.md

 ---
-title: Add Fill & Sign to a Static Website
+title: Add to a Static Website
-slug: /
 ---

 For each document you want to include, add a button element with the `data-filekey` attribute.